Toledo vs. Ball State NCAA Football Odds, Plays and Insights | September 25, 2021

 Ball State Stats and Trends

-- The Cardinals have yet to cover the spread this season when underdogs by 5 points or more.
+- The Cardinals have yet to cover the spread this year when underdogs by 5 points or more.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.